Consensys/doc.gnark/docs/HowTo/serialize.md

 * Hex representation with values `Y = 35`, `X = 3`, `Z = 2`
 `00000003000000000000000000000000000000000000000000000000000000000000002300000000000000000000000000000000000000000000000000000000000000030000000000000000000000000000000000000000000000000000000000000002`

-!!!note
+!!! note

     In the upcoming `v0.5.0` release, we want to offer additional solutions for non-Go codebase.

     See this [Github issue](https://github.com/ConsenSys/gnark/issues/70).

 ### Example in Go

-This is intended for multi-process usage of `gnark`.

-For example [`gnarkd`](use/gnarkd.md) needs to construct the witness in one process and deserialize it in another.
+This example is intended for a multi-process usage of `gnark` where [`gnarkd`](use/gnarkd.md) needs to construct the witness in one process and deserialize it in another.

-!!!tip
+!!! tip

     If the witness creation and proof creation live in the same process, refer to [Construct the witness](prove.md).

 !!! example "Full witness in Go"